 - Sprouted lentil

 Some protein powders may also contain digestive enzymes or probiotics.
-Although these are not FODMAPs, they are variables that may affect IBS symptoms, making it difficult to find out what your triggers are.
+Although these are not FODMAPs, they are variables that may affect IBS symptoms, making it difficult to find out what your triggers are when you are going through the low FODMAP diet process.

-Finally, the Monash University FODMAP Diet App has started listing several certified protein powders that will take the guesswork out of the search.
+Finally, the Monash FODMAP App has started listing several certified protein powders that will take the guesswork out of the search.
+You won’t need to worry about perusing the ingredient list, as they have been tested and certified as low FODMAP at the portion size shown.

 Want to learn more?